pra-kri/old_pra-kri.github.io/README.md

      <td><strong>'Contrarian' Careers</strong></td>
       <td>
         <ul>
-          <li>Exploration of uncertain economic/scientific territory, usually where very few people agree on the value of an opportunity.<br></br> e.g. Research, Startups, Hedge Funds </li>
+          <li>Exploration of uncertain economic/scientific territory, usually where very few people agree on the value of an opportunity.<br>e.g. Research, Startups, Hedge Funds </li>
           <li><i>If they all agreed with you, the opportunity would already be taken.</i></li>
         </ul>
       </td>